CamLadd/Movie_Analysis_Project/Readme.md

 It would be nice to visualize the mean/median movie budget for each of the result we provided above.

 #### Navigation
+- 'Data Cleaning Process': Folder containing a notebook that has the data cleaning and organization and modeling process for all analysis questions concisely laid out
-- 'Final_Presentation_Notebook': The final notebook containing our discussion and visualizations
+- 'Images': Fodler containing the downloaded visualizations from our analysis
-- 'Cleaned_Data': Notebooks containing the authors preliminary EDA and data cleaning, organization, and modeling in step-wise fashion
 - `ZippedData`: Folder containing all relevant data for the analysis
+- 'Final_Presentation_Notebook.ipynb': The final notebook containing our discussion and visualizations
-- `README.md`: Display document containing our key findings and this sentence.
+- `README.md`: Display document containing our key findings and visualizations.
+For more in depth discussion, see the 'Final_Presentation_Notebook.ipynb' file